Azure-Samples/app-service-api-node-food-trucks/article/app-service-api-nodejs-api-app.md

 In this section we're going to run the application locally to verify it works prior to deployment.

 1. Navigate to the folder were you downloaded the sample.
-2. Open command line prompt and write the following
+2. Open command line prompt and write the following and hit enter

+	npm install

+3. Once that is completed, then write and hit enter

 	node server.js

-3. The output should be "Server started.."
+4. The output should be "Server started.."
-4. Navigate your browser to http://localhost:1337/
+5. Navigate your browser to http://localhost:1337/
-5. You should see the sample page
+6. You should see the sample page below

 ![][sample-api-app-page]